Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Januari 2026 18.25.31 UTC
+- WIB: Sabtu, 24 Januari 2026 19.58.24 UTC
-- WITA: Sabtu, 24 Januari 2026 19.25.31 UTC
+- WITA: Sabtu, 24 Januari 2026 20.58.24 UTC
-- WIT: Sabtu, 24 Januari 2026 20.25.31 UTC
+- WIT: Sabtu, 24 Januari 2026 21.58.24 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

 Kategori: success